 Ramya Ogirala (MS Biology '19) has been accepted into Ross Medical School for fall, 2019 and is awaiting further offers.

-Jina Patel (BS Biology student) has been accepted in the Master's of Biotechnology program at Johns Hopkins University this summer.
+Jina Patel (BS Biology student) has been accepted into the Master's of Biotechnology program at Johns Hopkins University this summer.

 Kajal Patel (MA Biomedical Sciences student) was accepted to five Doctorate of Podiatry schools and has selected Temple University School of Podiatric Medicine for fall, 2019.
 This is the top ranked podiatry school in the nation.